Certified Nursing Assistant Code of Ethics

 Responsibility in Resident Care

-- Assist resident's to meet psychosocial, spiritual, & cultural needs
+- Assist resident's to meet psychosocial, spiritual, and cultural needs

-- Feel sense of accomplishment & good about themselves
+- Feel sense of accomplishment and good about themselves

 - Follow personal beliefs